Why La Chablisienne is Essential

 Modern Chablis is a region of exceedingly high-quality wines.
-Selecting who among them belongs on the Essential Winemakers of France list is no easy task, and in truth, there are a half dozen other producers I am considering.
-But La Chablisienne makes the cut because their consistently excellent wines are also widely available.
+Selecting who among them belongs on the Essential Winemakers of France list is no easy task, and in truth, there are a half dozen other producers I am also considering.
+But La Chablisienne makes the cut because their consistently excellent wines are also widely available and not excessively expensive.
 Want to understand Chablis?
 Start here.

 La Chablisienne is not dogmatic about its oak usage.
 Here, the sensitivity to each vineyard and its terroir is high, which drives the ultimate decisions on whether to vinify completely in stainless steel, completely in small oak barrels, or a mixture of both.
-As a result, the wines are character-driven beauties, none more so from my experience than the aforementioned Chablis Grand Cru Blanchot, which benefits greatly from alcoholic and malolactic fermentation in oak barrels to create perfect balance of elements: creamy yet still zesty and feathery; like créme brûlée without the weight.
-I have a more extensive tasting of La Chablisienne planned for the future.
+As a result, the wines are character-driven beauties.